Links: CARHOF Members | Board of Trustees | Nomination Form

 CARHOF Nomination form

-Nominations must be submitted to the Board of Trustees using the Canadian Amateur Radio Hall of Fame Nomination Form provided below:
+Nominations must be submitted to the Board of Trustees using the Canadian Amateur Radio Hall of Fame Nomination Form provided at the following link:

 CARHOF Nomination Form (PDF 33 kb)